-Intensity - when presenter turns pages could be or full-screen data updated or part screen update.
+Intensity - when the presenter turns the pages could be or full-screen data updated or part screen update.

 File transfer during screen sharing and/or video

-and most common scenarios of data distribution during events.
+and the most common scenarios of data distribution during events

 Roy is a technical writer.
 He uses our platform for Video conferencing several times a week.

-He works from his home and his bandwidth is not so perfect and his user experience is affected by it.
+He works from his home and his bandwidth is not so perfect and his user experience is negatively affected.

 Rina is a manager in a high-tech company.
 She uses our platform for Video conferencing several times a day.

-She works from her office so usually, her bandwidth is very good but sometimes she needs to download big files and it creates a bandwidth usage peak.
+She works from her office so usually, her bandwidth is very good but sometimes she needs to download large files and it creates a bandwidth usage peak.